Biden attacks Trump health policy as 'cruel' in election battleground state

 "It's cruel, it's heartless, it's callous," Biden said, and would force families to "live their lives caught in a vise between Donald Trump's twin legacies: his failure to protect the American people from the coronavirus and his heartless crusade to take healthcare protections away."
 Biden, who has mostly stayed in his Delaware home since March amid coronavirus concerns, is slowly resuming some campaigning.

 Trump, his opponent in the Nov.
-3 election, traveled on Thursday to Wisconsin, another swing state, and was expected to address police reform and manufacturing.
-Recent polls show Trump trailing Biden in both states, and on Wednesday the number of new coronavirus cases around the country climbed to a near-record high.
+3 election, traveled on Thursday to Wisconsin, another swing state, where he visited a shipbuilding facility in a bid to tout his record on manufacturing.
+Recent polls show Trump trailing Biden in both states.
+On Wednesday the number of new coronavirus cases around the country climbed to a near-record high.
+In a later statement, Biden also criticized the Trump administration for ending direct funding of some coronavirus testing sites.

 The president has said his decisions to restrict travel and encourage social distancing helped curtail the virus, but the United States has by far the most coronavirus cases and deaths in the world.
 Trump has criticized the cost and coverage under Obamacare and has been promising since his 2016 campaign to replace it with a better plan.